aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 #### Task 2: Add a ReadOnly lock on the storage account.

-In this task, you will add a read only lock to the storage account.
+In this task, you will add a read-only lock to the storage account.
 This will protect the resource from accidental deletion or modification.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Resource groups** and press the **Enter** key.